-Thin Mint Pie is so amazingly delicious!
-Today I’m sharing the Sweet Bytes version of Thin Mint Pie.
+Thin Mints Pie is so amazingly delicious!
+Today I’m sharing the Sweet Bytes version of Thin Mints Pie.
 Chocolate cream pie filling, whole Thin Mints® Girl Scout Cookies, amazing chocolate Thin Mints pie crust, all topped with Thin Mints whipped cream!
 I’m telling you this pie is a Thin Mints® lover’s dream.
 Plus, you get to help your local Girl Scouts achieve their goals by buying cookies!

 Jump to Recipe

 A WHOLE BOX of Thin Mints® Girl Scout Cookies goes into this pie!
 That’s right, willpower is involved here.
 You can’t eat all the Thin Mints while you’re baking because you need them all.
 In other words, buy two boxes or stay strong, my friend.